-One benefit of radiant heating (both tube and radiant brooders) is that it does a better job of heating the litter.
+One benefit of radiant heating (both tube and radiant brooders) is that it does a better job of heating the litter pack.
 This is because the heat energy is being beamed directly to the floor of the house.
-Preheat times with radiant devices may be much less than with forced air systems, and measurements have shown that radiant heats the litter pack to a greater depth.
+Preheat times with radiant devices may be much less than with forced-air systems, and measurements have shown that radiant heats the litter to a greater depth.
 So we get the effect of good warm toasty litter conditions and a warm bird at a lower ambient air temperature.
 This is important because if birds are standing on a cold litter pack, their body heat will be drained out of their body through their feet.
+(This is heat loss by conduction, contact with the colder floor.)
+Forced-air furnaces create a top-down heating pattern, where we have warm air in the top of the house and are having to circulate that warmth down to the birds and the floor.
+This can be a challenge in a dropped-ceiling house, and is even more difficult in a high-ceiling house.

 The advantage of radiant tube heating over radiant brooders is that the heat source is mounted much higher in the house.
 This is very convenient, because the heaters are out of the way and do not have to be raised or lowered.
-The floor area being heated is much greater than for pancake or radiant brooders,
+Even more important is that the floor area being heated is much greater than for pancake or radiant brooders.
+The radiant tube system creates much less of a hot spot directly under the heater, as with brooders, and spreads warmth farther out toward the side walls.
+As with radiant brooders, there will still be temperature gradations, allowing birds to find